nvda-es/devguides_translation/original_docs/Contributing.md

 Forming a group can help you to get good coverage, brainstorm on what should be tested, and perhaps learn new ways to use NVDA.

 ## Issue triage and investigation:
-You can also make non-code contributions by helping process incoming Github issues.
+You can also make non-code contributions by helping process incoming GitHub issues.
 For information on this please see the [triage process](https://github.com/nvaccess/nvda/wiki/Triage-process) and [issue triage help](https://github.com/nvaccess/nvda/wiki/Issue-triage-help) on the wiki.

 ## Submitting Changes